vincentmuriuki/3f-api/README.md

  * v1
     * This versions data is stored in memory only if the server closes then all data is deleted.
 * v2
-    * All data in this version is stored in a postgres database(comming soon)
+    * All data in this version is stored in a postgres database
+    * User authentication.

 ## Meta